 Corn syrup is definitely one of those overly-processed foods that has ingredients I can’t pronounce, so it had to go.

 And since most corn grown in the U.S. is a GMO (genetically modified organism) crop, you can bet store-bought corn syrup is cut from the same cloth.

-But there are recipes where it’s necessary, particularly if you like to make candy, so knowing how to make light corn syrup at home is a good idea.
+However, there are recipes where corn syrup is necessary, particularly if you like to make candy, so knowing how to make a light corn syrup substitute at home is a good idea.

-And while a homemade version is still full of sugar, it’s still much healthier than what you’ll find on the grocery aisle.
+And while a homemade corn syrup version is still full of sugar, it’s still much healthier than what you’ll find on the grocery aisle.

 (Even if you use GMO corn, this recipe will work.
 But if you want to avoid GMOs altogether, then learning how to make corn syrup at home is critical).

 And believe me when I tell you, it tastes a hell of a lot better.

 Think salty and sweet meets “fire-grilled on a warm summer eve” corn on the cob.